 Later that year, in September, DVSC entered into a Memo of Agreement with the University of Delaware to host and promote DVSC safety training programs and certifications.
 This is a outstanding opportunity to partner with a major and well-respected university in the region; and there is tremendous excitement within DVSC about the potential.

-DVSC looks forward to celebrating its twentieth anniversary in 2015 with multiple celebratory events and expanded training capabilities.
+In 2020, DVSC celebrated its 25th anniversary.
 The Delaware Valley Safety Council is perfectly positioned and prepared, now and into the future, to achieve its mission to help bring every worker home safely at the end of their workday every day.